kafkaex/kayrock/README.md

 [![Coverage Status](https://coveralls.io/repos/github/dantswain/kayrock/badge.svg?branch=master)](https://coveralls.io/github/dantswain/kayrock?branch=master)

-WIP towards providing an idiomatic Elixir interface to the Kafka protocol.
+Aims to provide an idiomatic Elixir interface to the Kafka protocol.

 This work is based on [https://github.com/klarna/kafka_protocol](kafka_protocl) for Erlang, which is used in [https://github.com/klarna/brod](brod).
-It is intended to eventually work with [https://github.com/kafkaex/kafka_ex](KafkaEx).
+It is built to work with [https://github.com/kafkaex/kafka_ex](KafkaEx) though there is no reason why it couldn't be used elsewhere.

 ## Basic architecture and usage